 - is social inequity inevitable?

-With this in mind, we will do the ground work of building a full-scale aquaponics and four-season growing system to provide food for our school community; design and build three tiny houses which can provide sustainable and affordable homes for individuals and small families; and begin the work to explore the benefits of building an intentional co-housing community in our region.
+With these in mind, we drafted the ground work of designing a full-scale aquaponics and four-season growing system to provide food for our school community; three tiny houses which can provide sustainable and affordable homes for individuals and small families; and began the work to explore the benefits of building an intentional co-housing community in our region.

 Slow Down, Dig Deep

 This philosophy might be uncommon but is increasingly appreciated as essential to a vibrant and relevant 21st Century education.
 Think about how top colleges now seek their best and brightest:

 - Trinity’s checklist for their admissions application readers contains the characteristics we’re nurturing here at TCS: curiosity, empathy, openness to change, ability to overcome adversity, risk taking, delayed gratification.

 - Olin’s required two-day building challenge interview looks a lot like our integrated class model, focusing on problem solving and collaboration to bring to life science and math concepts while tackling real problems.

 - MIT’s Maker Portfolio shares qualities of our portfolio system, designed to have students showcase and reflect, over time, on their growth in areas above and beyond traditional academics, including critical thinking and dispositions.